bytenmn/DevHubs/README.md

-🚀 DevHubc — Machine Learning Projects
+🚀 DevHubs — Machine Learning Projects

 A collection of machine learning projects built using Python and Jupyter Notebook.